-- 110. The threats and attacks on Officer Blassingame seemed endless. - 111.
-Officer Blassingame's sole focus was to do what he could to survive. - 112.
-Eventually, he was able to unpin himself from the column and move toward the South hallway, where he thought there might be more officers.
-As he moved through the hallway, he tried to bring other officers with him. - 113.
-Once free from the insurrectionist mob, Officer Blassingame went toward Representative Steve Scalise's office in the Capitol to assist the evacuation of members, which was being staged in the Ways and Means Committee meeting room. - 114.
-In a phone call to the White House, House Minority Leader Kevin McCarthy begged Trump to call off the insurrectionists, pleading with him that the rioters were all Trump followers.
-Trump refused to do so, and told McCarthy, "Well, Kevin, I guess these people are more upset about the election than you are." - 115.
-Sen. Ben Sasse has stated that White House officials reported that Defendant Trump was "delighted" to hear of the Capitol break-in and further that he was excited that rioters were "pushing against Capitol Police trying to get into the building." - 116.
-As Trump watched his followers (to whom he had lied when he told them that he would be joining them in walking to the Capitol) terrorize the Capitol and attack the police who guarded it, Trump's advisors urged him to make a statement calling on his followers to stop.
+- Keeper communication channel during the insurrection that "We have a good group We are sticking together and sticking to the plan." - 110.
+In a phone call to the White House, House Minority Leader Kevin McCarthy begged

+Trump to call off the insurrectionists, pleading with him that the rioters were all Trump followers.
+Trump refused to do so, and told McCarthy, "Well, Kevin, I guess these people are more upset about the election than you are." - 111.
+Sen. Ben Sasse has stated that White House officials reported that Trump was "delighted" to hear of the Capitol break-in and further that he was excited that rioters were "pushing against Capitol Police trying to get into the building." - 112.
+As Trump watched his followers (to whom he had lied when he told them that he would be joining them in walking to the Capitol) terrorize the Capitol and attack the police who guarded it, Trump's advisors, family members, and Fox News personalities urged him to make a statement calling on his followers to stop.
 Trump chose not to condemn the attack.
 Instead, at 2:24 p.m., Trump tweeted, and further incited his followers against his own Vice President whose life was being threatened:

-- 117. An insurrectionist at the Capitol read this tweet aloud from the steps of the Capitol.Insurrectionists then chanted, "Mike Pence is a traitor," and continued their assault. - 118.
+- 113. An insurrectionist at the Capitol read this tweet aloud from the steps of the Capitol.
+Insurrectionists then chanted, "Mike Pence is a traitor," and continued their assault.
+Another insurrectionist later said, "Once we found out Pence turned on us and that they had stolen the election, like officially, the crowd went crazy." - 114.
 Then, at 2:38 p.m., an hour after the first breach, Trump still chose not to call off the attack, but instead issued a banal statement of support for law enforcement, and stated, "stay peaceful" when he could see that his followers at the Capitol were anything but.